Home / World Travel Guides / Germany Travel Guide: Plus Best Apps for Visitors

 Budget Planning & Currency Tips

-Tipping is customary in restaurants (rounding up to the next euro or adding 5–10%), and it’s polite to hand the tip directly to the server rather than leaving it on the table.
+Tipping is modest but expected.
+In most cases, rounding up the bill or adding around 5 to 10 percent is standard, and it is customary to hand the tip directly to the server rather than leaving it on the table.

 Weather, Seasons & When to Visit